circleci/circleci-docs/jekyll/_cci2/optimizations.md

       - run: make
 ```

-"For more details on how to best use resource classes to speed up build times, consider reading the [Credit Usage Examples & Best Practices](https://circleci.showpad.com/share/fwxM6b3HTPEHUG4AvnTCI) document.
+For more details on how to best use resource classes to speed up build times, consider reading the [Credit Usage Examples & Best Practices](https://circleci.showpad.com/share/fwxM6b3HTPEHUG4AvnTCI) document.

 ## Docker Layer Caching